Samuel Sim

 Samuel Sim is a British composer, record producer, musician and songwriter.
-His work spans concert music, recordings, arrangements and film and television scores.
-He writes in full orchestral as well as electronic and contemporary idioms, and is often known for his use of choir and vocal elements in his music.
+His work includes concert music, recordings, arrangements and film and television scores.
+He writes in orchestral as well as electronic and contemporary idioms, and is known for his use of choir and vocal elements in his music.

-Recent releases include the Ivor Novello Award nominated score for the Bafta Award winning series The Mill, the multi-award-winning soundtrack for Home Fires, released 6 May 2016 by Sony Classical Records. and the music to The Halcyon released by Decca Records in January 2017.
+Recent releases include the Ivor Novello Award nominated score for the series The Mill, the soundtrack for Home Fires, released 6 May 2016 by Sony Classical Records. and the music to The Halcyon released by Decca Records in January 2017.